crutcher/tapestry/docs/PolyhedralTypes/PolyhedralTypeSignatures.md

   </tr>
 </table>

-A **Polyhedral Type Signature** defines the way an operation's inputs and outputs co-range under sharding.
+An **Operation Projection Signature** defines the way an operation's inputs and outputs co-range under sharding.

 > **Note**: While many tensor block operations, and composites of tensor block operations can be
 > sharded in a way which is consistent with the Polyhedral Model, this is not universally the case.
 > Operations which cannot can be described by a trivial projection signature, but they will not be
 > able to be sharded.

-A **Polyhedral Type Signature** has:
+An **Operation Projection Signature** has:

 - On **Operation Index Space**, a finite n-dimensional **Z**-space of integer coordinates; where each point in the space corresponds to a minimal block application of the operation.